Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: General framework

-where $\bk_{i}^{p}$ is a representative point of $D_{i}^{p}$ and the definitions of $K$-groups are briefly discussed in Appendix~\ref{app:K-theory}.
-Here, instead of defining the $K$-groups formally, we mention physical meaning of $E_{1}^{p, -n}$, which can be interpreted in various ways since $E_{1}^{p, -n}$ is defined in terms of $K$-groups. \begin{enumerate} \item[(i)] According to Eq.~\eqref{eq:E1_meaning1}, $E_{1}^{p, -n}$ represents $p$-dimensional gapped topological phases on $p$-cells but trivial on $(p-1)$-cells when $(p-n) = 0$. \item[(ii)] According to Eq.~\eqref{eq:E1_meaning2}, $E_{1}^{p, -n}$ corresponds to gapped topological phases on the $p$-dimensional sphere when $(p-n) = 0$ and gapless points on the $p$-dimensional sphere when $(p-n) = 1$. \item[(iii)] According to Eq.~\eqref{eq:E1_meaning3}, $E_{1}^{p, -n}$ can be understood as the direct sum of classification of mass terms in $n$-dimensional massive Dirac Hamiltonians given by
+where $\bk_{i}^{p}$ is a representative point of $D_{i}^{p}$ and the definitions of the relative $K$-groups are briefly discussed in Appendix~\ref{app:K-theory}.
+Here, instead of defining the $K$-groups formally, we mention physical meaning of $E_{1}^{p, -n}$, which can be interpreted in various ways since $E_{1}^{p, -n}$ is defined in terms of $K$-groups. \begin{enumerate} \item[(i)] According to Eq.~\eqref{eq:E1_meaning1}, $E_{1}^{p, -n}$ represents $p$-dimensional gapped topological phases on $p$-cells but trivial on $(p-1)$-cells when $(p-n) = 0$. \item[(ii)] According to Eq.~\eqref{eq:E1_meaning2}, $E_{1}^{p, -n}$ corresponds to gapped topological phases on the $p$-dimensional sphere when $(p-n) = 0$ and gapless points on the $p$-dimensional sphere when $(p-n) = 1$. \item[(iii)] According to Eq.~\eqref{eq:E1_meaning3}, the same group is identified with the degree-$(-n)$ $K$-group at a representative point $\bk_i^p$ of the $p$-cell.
+This is the form used in the actual computation of the $E_1$ page: the problem reduces to irreducible representations of the little group $G_{\bk_i^p}/\Pi$ with the $n$ additional Clifford generators encoded in the grading, or equivalently to their emergent Altland-Zirnbauer symmetry classes (see below). \item[(iv)] According to Eq.~\eqref{eq:E1_meaning4}, the degree-$(-n)$ $K$-group at $\bk_i^p$ in Eq.~\eqref{eq:E1_meaning3} can equivalently be written as a degree-zero problem on the auxiliary sphere $\tilde S^n$.
+In this description, the $n$ Clifford generators introduced in the grading are represented by the coordinates $\tilde k_\mu$ on $\tilde S^n$ and the gamma matrices $\gamma_\mu$.
+Therefore, $E_{1}^{p,-n}$ can be understood as the direct sum of classifications of mass terms in $n$-dimensional massive Dirac Hamiltonians